-Alaska lost Former First Lady Bella Hammond on February 29, 2020.
-Hammond is remembered as a gatherer, commercial fisherwoman, activist and Yup'ik leader who made a good life on Lake Clark.
-Listen to these poems written in dedication to First Lady Bella Hammond by Kuskokwim poet Alice Crow - Maar'aq and artist Chuna McIntyre, both read by Crow.
+Alaska lost former first lady Bella Hammond on February 29, 2020.
+Hammond is remembered as a gatherer, commercial fisherwoman, activist, and Yup'ik leader who made a good life on Lake Clark.
+Listen to these poems written in dedication to first lady Bella Hammond by Kuskokwim poet Alice Rose Crow-Maar'aq and artist Chuna McIntyre, both read by Crow.

 When centuries of untold knowledge vanish in a day.
 Moment by moment.
 Where are you our beauty.

 We allowed a glimpse of you the other day.
 Far away on the hills of my mind.
 Picking celestial berries I see.

 Written by Chuna

 " class="wysiwyg-break drupal-content" src="/sites/all/modules/contrib/wysiwyg/plugins/break/images/spacer.gif" title="<--break-->">